cilium/cilium/Documentation/operations/upgrade.rst

    because an L7 policy is in place) will be disrupted during upgrade.
    Endpoints communicating via the proxy must reconnect to re-establish connections.

-#. **Temporary disruption**: All traffic may be temporarily disrupted during
-   upgrade.
-Connections should successfully re-establish without requiring clients to reconnect.

 .. _current_release_required_changes: